GillWrites/rock-rankers-api/docs/Tutorials/tutorial-get-album.md

    ]
 ```

-### Find an album by name
+## 🤘 Find an album by name

 Retrieve information for a single album with a `GET` request.
 Use the `album` query parameter.

-1. Check that the local json server is running.
-Start the server with this command in the terminal.
+1. Check that the local JSON server is running.
+Start the server with this command in the terminal, if needed.

    ```shell
    cd <your-github-workspace>/rock-rankers-api/api